e-dorigatti/e-dorigatti.github.io/_posts/2019-08-16-what_is_my_phd_about.markdown

 are, I need to introduce the basic functioning of the immune system.
-Among the main actors of the adaptive immune system are T cells, or T lymphocytes (from lymph, the fluid of the Lymphatic System, and kyto, meaning cell); they float around the body and inspect other cells to determine wheter they are good or bad.
+Among the main actors of the adaptive immune system are T cells, or T lymphocytes (from lymph, the fluid of the Lymphatic System, and kyto, meaning cell); they float around the body and inspect other cells to determine whether they are good or bad.
 On their surface they have thousands of receptors, each of which can bind to a specific sequence of aminoacids, so-called _epitope_.
 Binding means that the two molecules, the receptor and the epitope, attract each other and stick together just like magnets.
-This step is very selective, because these two molecules must have matching complementary shapes (think like tetris).
+This step is very selective, because these two molecules must have matching complementary shapes (think like Tetris).
 As soon as a receptor on a T cell binds to something, the T cell initiates a response from the immune system to deal with the issue.
+A part of the response is to remember that particular receptor and create more T cells with it, so that it will be easier to spot the same pathogen.
 Therefore, an epitope is a short sequence of aminoacids (around 10 or 20) that, when recognized by a T cell, triggers the immune system.